arminc/clair-local-scan/README.md

 ## TODO

-* Configure travis to push the image to docker hub
-  * Create an extra user for docker hub
 * Test scanning images
   * Add https://github.com/coreos/clair/tree/master/contrib/analyze-local-images to the clair image
   * Show how to scan a docker container